tsunami416604/azure-docs.hu-hu/articles/firewall/snat-private-range.md

 ### <a name="templates"></a>Sablonok

-A `additionalProperties` szakaszhoz a következőket adhatja hozzá:
+A szakaszhoz a következőket adhatja hozzá `additionalProperties` :

 ```
 "additionalProperties": {